citizenfx/fivem-docs/content/docs/scripting-manual/using-new-game-features/fuel-consumption.md

 weight: 20
 ---

 By default in GTAV and FiveM vehicles do not consume fuel.
-This feature allows to turn the fuel consumption on and customize it for your needs.
+This feature allows you to turn the fuel consumption on and customize it for your needs.

 ### Turn on/off